danrahn/MarkerEditorForPlex/README.md

 `enabled` | Determines whether the app should attempt to retrieve preview thumbnails associated with marker timestamps | `true` or `false`
 `metadataPath` | Root path to Plex's [data directory](https://support.plex.tv/articles/202915258-where-is-the-plex-media-server-data-directory-located/) | A full path (e.g. `C:\\Users\\username\\AppData\\Local\\Plex Media Server`).
 Only required if `enabled` is `true`.

-## Current Status/TODO

-Currently, all the core behavior works, with some caveats:

-* The UI is far from perfect.
-It does the job, but isn't polished.
-* JS files are in dire need of some code cleanup/documentation.

 ## Remarks